In recent years, there has been a dramatic increase in the number of fraud cases.

 The coupons allowed senders to pre-purchase postage and include it in their letters.

-In the U.S., the same IRC could be exchanged for five cents, presenting a profitable arbitrage opportunity.
+In the U.S., the same IRC could be exchanged for five cents, offering a profitable arbitrage opportunity.

-Recognising the potential for massive profits, Ponzi devised a scheme that involved purchasing IRCs from weaker European economies at a lower price and selling them in the US at a higher rate.
+Seeing the potential for huge gains, Ponzi devised a plan to buy IRCs from weaker European economies at low prices and sell them in the U.S. at higher rates.

-While his operation started legitimately, Ponzi's greed saw him transforming his personal trading scheme into a large-scale scam, creating the Securities Exchange Company.
+While it began legitimately, Ponzi’s greed led him to turn his trading plan into a large-scale scam, founding the Securities Exchange Company.

-The scheme continued for some time, but as inquiries into his operations grew, Ponzi's deception quickly came to light.
+The scheme ran for a while, but when questions arose about his operations, Ponzi's deception soon came to light.

-Eventually, an audit exposed that Ponzi only had $61 worth of postal coupons, leading him to be arrested for charges of mail fraud.
+An audit showed he had only $61 worth of postal coupons, and he was arrested for mail fraud.

 Would The Real Mona Lisa Please Stand Up?